unisdr/delta/_docs/creating-a-new-type-linked-to-a-form.md

 ## Database access layer
 `app/backend.server/models/dev_example1.ts`
 Start by copying an example.
-This will contain all database queries and record validation.
+This includes the form field definitions.
+Also contains all database queries and record validation.

 ## Form definition
 `app/frontend/dev_example1.tsx`
 Copy this file as well.
-This includes the form field definition, view definition, including a list of fields.
+This includes the form definition, view definition.

 ## Routes
 `app/routes/examples+/dev_example1+`